sylveon/discord-ban-appeals/README.md

 # Discord Ban Appeals

-This is a form which allows users to appeal their bans from a Discord server.
+This is a form that allows users to appeal their bans from a Discord server.

 By using OAuth2, it ensures users can't forge or fake appeals.